DOC area (also Portofino) for red wines, rosé wines and white wines in the Italian region Liguria

 (also as Novello

-) is blended from Vermentino and / or Bianchetta Genovese (60%) and other authorized varieties (40% maximum).
+) is blended from Vermentino and / or Bianchetta Genovese (60%), as well as other approved varieties (max.
+40%).
 The two types of wine Rosso

-(Sparkling wine) are available from the types of wine Bianco, Rosso, Rosato, Bianchetta Genovese, Vermentino and Ciliegiolo.
+(Sparkling wine) is available from the types of wine Bianco, Rosso, Rosato, Bianchetta Genovese, Vermentino and Ciliegiolo.

 includes the municipalities of Camogli, Chiavari, Lavagna, Moneglia, Portofino, Rapallo, Santa Margherita Ligure, Sestri Levante and Zoagli.
-With this additional label on the label, there are the wine types Bianco (also called Passito and Spumante), Rosso, Rosato, Moscato and Moscato Passito with the provisions as the above-mentioned wines.
+With this additional designation on the label there are the wine types Bianco (also as Passito and Spumante), Rosso, Rosato, Moscato and Moscato Passito with the provisions as the wines listed above.